Testing Texture Two Zero Neutrino Mass Matrices Under Current Experimental Scenario: Numerical analysis

-Taking into account the 2$\sigma$ range of neutrino oscillation parameter [Table \ref{tab1}], we find, $\Sigma_{min}=0.154eV$ for NO, which lies in the range of planck's limit.
-In Fig. \ref{fig2}, we present the correlation between $\Sigma$ and $\theta_{23}$ for case $B_{2}$.
-In Fig. \ref{fig2}(a,c) and \ref{fig2}(b,d), we intend to compare the implication of Planck's limits for case $B_{2}$.
-We find that although both the limits allow the parameter space of $\theta_{23}$, however for $\Sigma<0.17eV$, parameter space for the same is now reduced to an appreciable extent.
-From Eq.\ref{eq17}, $\Sigma_{min}=0.24eV$ for IO, which lies outside the Planck's limit.
-Earlier, D. Meloni et al. \cite{24} have also pointed out the similar predictions for case $B_{2}$ and $B_{4}$ at 1$\sigma$ CL.
+Taking into account the 2$\sigma$ range of neutrino oscillation parameter [Table \ref{tab1}], we find, $\Sigma_{min} \simeq 0.154$eV for NO, which lies in the range of Planck's limit.
+In Fig. \ref{fig1}(a), we present the correlation between $\Sigma$ and $\theta_{23}$ for case $B_{2}$ for NO. On comparing, we find that although both the cosmological limits allow the parameter space of $\theta_{23}$, however for $\Sigma<0.17$eV, the parameter space for the same is now reduced to an appreciable extent.
+More explicitly, $\theta_{23}<45^{0}$ is disallowed for NO.

+Using 2$\sigma$ CL of neutrino oscillation data, we get, $\Sigma_{min} \simeq 0.24$eV from Eq.\ref{eq17}, for IO, which clearly lies outside the present Planck's limit.
+Similar phenomenological results can be obtained for case $B_{4}$ for both NO and IO.
+The correlation plots have been complied in Figs. \ref{fig1}, \ref{fig2} for the sake of completion.
+Earlier, D. Meloni et al. \cite{25} have also pointed out the similar predictions for cases $B_{2}$ and $B_{4}$, respectively, at 1$\sigma$ CL.
 In comparison with their results, our numerical result is compatible at relatively higher CL, and also the available parameter space of $\theta_{23}$ for NO, is more constricted in our analysis.
-Similar phenomenological results can be obtained for case $B_{4}$ for both NO and IO.
-The correlation plots have been complied in Fig. \ref{fig5} for the sake of completion.